memgraph/docs/docs/connect-to-memgraph/mgconsole.md

 the container.
 Skip the installation steps and continue with [executing Cypher queries](#execute-cypher-queries).

+If you installed any other Docker image, you need to manually run mgconsole following the steps described below.

 :::

-If you want to install mgconsole to query a running Memgraph database instance, follow the installation steps.
+If you want to install or run mgconsole to query a running Memgraph database instance, use the following steps:

 <Tabs
   groupId="platform"